m4tthw-xu/TIW_AWS_Starter_Projects/AWS_Lambda/README.md

 In this exercise, you will go through a real, TIW use case for AWS Lambda, and learn how to deploy your Lambda.

 1. Set up the AWS CLI
+2. Pull the repository to your local environment